SharpCloud Replaces PowerPoint

 I am sure when you have been involved in projects and business in general, you have used spreadsheets to do the analysis and PowerPoint to present and communicate the results.
 You then try and compare the results visually so you can make decisions.
 We have all had to do this at some stage haven’t we?

 You do the analysis, you create the slides that you think the audience will want to see or what you think is required to make a decision only to be asked a slightly different question that you cannot answer at the time and do not have a slide to show.

-With sharpcloud and especially the new grid view, you can filter using tags and categories to create different views based on what your audience asks at the time.
+With SharpCloud and especially the new grid view, you can filter using tags and categories to create different views based on what your audience asks at the time.

 Sharpcloud is a bit like a mash up of databases/spreadsheets with PowerPoint – creating a “PowerPoint on steroids“ visual experience.

-If you would like to quickly see what I mean, just enter your name, company and email to get a Free membership to sharpcloud and I will take care of the rest for you.
+If you would like to quickly see what I mean, just enter your details below to book a SharpCloud Discovery Call/Demo and I will take care of the rest for you.